nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * Increases the coupling between the `Commands` classes and the `MainWindow` since now we need to add a new switch case for every new command created.
     * Involves a lot of code duplication as well

+#### 2.3 Implementing the findevent command
+Key Consideration: Keeping track of the various filtering conditions that could be potentially set by the user, so that it is easily maintained and extended.

+**INSERT DIAGRAM HERE**

+* **Current Implementation**:
+  * The `FindEventCommandParser` class takes in the user's input and produces a List containing all the `Predicate<Event>` that can be derived from the input.
+  * Each predicate type implements the `Predicate<Event>` interface in its own class. e.g. `EventDateIsBeforePredicate`
+  * This list of `Predicate<Event>` is then passed to the `FindEventCommand` class via its constructor, and it will later filter the event list accessed by the UI based on all the given predicates.
+  * Pros:
+    * Easy to add new predicates and modify existing ones
+  * Cons:
+    * A bit of extra overhead in code, as we need to create a class for each predicate to override the equals() method, which is needed in testing.

+* **Alternative Implementation**:
+  * Create a single class that acts as a predicate for all possible filtering conditions i.e. an `EventFilterPredicate`.
+  * The `FindEventCommandParser` will instead initialize this predicate class and pass it on to the `FindEventCommand` class which will use it to filter the list.
+  * Pros: Less overhead because we only need to create a single predicate class for filtering the Event list.
+  * Cons:
+    * Violates both Separation of Concerns and the Single Responsibility Principle
+    * Harder to test due to increased complexity of the single predicate class
+    * Decreased modularity means it is harder to modify and extend in the future e.g. if we wanted to add more filtering conditions

 ### 3. Logs Feature

 _Amigos_ supports logs, via `addlog`, `deletelog` and `editlog` features.